-Paul mentions a recent podcast with Jolawn Victor - VP and GM, Intuit QuickBooks UK, and how she talks about vulnerability being a big component of trust and trust being a component of leadership.
+Paul mentions a recent podcast with Jolawn Victor, VP and GM, Intuit QuickBooks UK, and how she talks about vulnerability being a large component of trust and trust being a component of leadership.

 To listen to that podcast, click the button below.